Kinsta vs WPEngine – Which Offers The Best Managed WordPress Hosting?

 - WP Engine Startup plan: $35 per month for one WordPress website, 10 GB of storage, 25,000 visitors per month and 50 GB of bandwidth.

 Both WP Engine and Kinsta offer discounts if you pay annually, effectively giving you two months’ free hosting if you choose to pay for one year upfront.
-Another benefit of paying annually with Kinsta is they’ll migrate your existing WordPress website to their servers for you.

 Although there’s not much to separate Kinsta and WP Engine when it comes to the key features listed above, there are actually some important differences between these two hosts that we’ll now highlight.

 WP Engine vs Kinsta Overage Charges